sfreeman422/RaspAlarm/README.md

 # Changelog/Status
 4/24/17
-- I recently rewrote the application to ES6 so that I can finally get with the time.
+- I recently rewrote the application to ES6 so that I can finally get with the times.
 - Adjusted a number of stylistic components involving how the alarms are shown.
 Also improved readability of text on some displays.
 - Adjusted the way that the weather and temperature is displayed on the page.